Library Summer Reading Programs

 The American Library Association does not set the themes for summer reading programs held at many public libraries nationwide.
 These may be set by the individual library or by the state library.
 Many individual or state libraries use the themes set by the Collaborative Summer Library Program (CSLP), a grassroots consortium of states working together to provide high-quality summer reading program materials for children at the lowest cost possible for their public libraries.

-The value of reading throughout the long summer vacation is recognized by the ALSC Summer Reading Program Grant which is designed to encourage reading programs for children in a public library by providing financial assistance of $3,000, while recognizing ALSC members for outstanding program development.
-It is sponsored by Baker & Taylor, and administered by the Association for Library Service to Children (ALSC, a division of ALA).
+ALSC/Baker & Taylor Summer Reading Grant which is designed to encourage reading programs for children in public libraries by providing $3,000 in financial assistance, while recognizing ALSC members for outstanding program development.
 Applications are due by December 1 of each year in support of a program the next summer.
+The deadline for 2014 consideration has passed.
+The ALSC Grants Administration committee will be accepting applications for the 2015 Baker & Taylor Summer Reading Grant next fall.

 The benefits to readers in a summer reading program include: